The Web address of this article is

 Recap

-wound is "personality fragmenting and false self dominance," which can cause
+wound is "personality fragmenting and false-self dominance," This

-excessive shame and guilts, fears, reality distortions, and trust imbalances.
+excessive shame, guilts, fears, reality distortions, and trust imbalances.
 People with all

-of these may have a sixth wound - difficulty
+of these may inherit another wound - difficulty

 The article provides links to common symptoms of false-self dominance and

-what that can mean, and it refers you to articles on
+what that can mean.
+It also refers you to articles on

 wound reduction ("recovery").